dell77015/The-Jacks/README.md

 Check the Staking page for the current status.

-Do not send GENx to any staking address unless it is published through the official GENx website.
+Do not send The Jacks to any staking address unless it is published through the official The Jacks website.
 Is governance live?

 Governance will be clearly identified as LIVE once the governance system is deployed.
-Is GENx audited?
+Is The Jacks audited?

 The Security page will identify the current audit status.
 Is liquidity locked?

-Yes GENX liquidity is locked.
+Yes  The Jacks liquidity is locked.
-Is GENx guaranteed to increase in value?
+Is The Jacks guaranteed to increase in value?

 No.

-GENx is a cryptocurrency asset and its value can rise or fall substantially.
+The Jacks is a cryptocurrency asset and its value can rise or fall substantially.
-Where can I buy GENx?
+Where can I buy The Jacks?

-Only use trading links published through the official GENx website and independently verify the token mint address before trading.
+Only use trading links published through the official The Jacks website and independently verify the token mint address before trading.
-How can I contact GENx?
+How can I contact The Jacks?

 Use only the official social and communication channels published on this website.